Temp1231112/BStf/untitled.md

 I laugh at his “cliché”.
 And Rosa replies:

-    - Give bad first.
+    - Give the bad first.

 The man’s voice says:

     - Okay, here the best part of it…
     - They are some mercenaries, terrorists of course, but mercenaries.
     - And they seem to have almost unlimited resources and the best ability to track down almost anything, and to attack rapidly anywhere they like.
-    - And they have serious firepower, apparently lots on men, about everywhere in Spain, and obviously in the world.
+    - And they have serious firepower, apparently lots of men, about everywhere in Spain, and obviously in the world.
     - It seems that there is some massive secret mission ongoing there.
-    - And the fact is that we are completely out, unable to know who they are, where they come from, what are their plans… or almost anything at all.
+    - And the fact is that we are completely out, unable to know who they are, where they come from, what their plans are… or almost anything at all.
     - So practically, we are the ones running in the darkness, and it’s just a guessing game on our part.
     - To be honest, we have a losing hand here, and they have all the best cards.